Lake Russell (prehistoric)

 Lake Russell is a former lake stage of Mono Lake.
 It was named in honour of Israel Russell, but is also known as Lake Mono in contrast to the present-day lake.
 This lake was larger than present-day Mono Lake and occasionally overflowed first into the East Walker River and later into the Owens River.
-During its existence, glaciers from the Sierra Nevada reached until its shore.
+During its existence, glaciers from the Sierra Nevada reached to its shore.

 Geography and geomorphology

 The lake was larger than present-day Mono Lake, especially in the east where it extended as far as the California-Nevada border and farther.
 There the land is lower and some valleys could operate as overflow sills during different epochs.
 The lake was periodically impacted by volcanic eruptions, which deposited the Wilson Creek Formation as a combined volcanic-lake sediment formation.
 Some volcanoes grew in the lake waters.

-Tectonically, the Mono Lake basin started forming 4-3 million years ago mostly in response to subsidence along the Sierra Nevada Fault.
+Tectonically, the Mono Lake basin started forming 4–3 million years ago mostly in response to subsidence along the Sierra Nevada Fault.